- Type 2 diabetes is a serious condition with both chronic and acute complications

 In a previous post, we set about exploring what type 2 diabetes is, the role that insulin plays in its development, and some of the common symptoms of this potentially devastating health condition.

-In this article, we’ll dive into some of the most common complications caused by diabetes.
+In this article, we’ll dive into some of the most common complications caused by type 2 diabetes.
 Specifically, we’ll talk about two categories of complications—both of which result from chronically elevated blood sugar.
 The first category is chronic complications, or longer-term issues which develop over time and cause serious damage if they are not dealt with.
 Acute complications, on the other hand, can occur at any time and may be life-threatening.

 What are the chronic complications of type 2 diabetes?